ashleyjelks/React-Redux-ToDo/README.md

 1. If adding a new feature, create a test that addresses it, even if it's only finding that a <div> created by that component exists.
 2. If altering a new feature, run `npm test` and ensure the test that addresses said feature still works; if not, please update.
 3. Add .skip to a test or delete entirely if obsolete.
 Do not comment them out, per Mocha style.

+# To Demo Application
+1. Ensure MongoDB is installed and running
+2. From landing page (localhost:3000/start) select Sign Up from Navigation Bar
+3. Create username and password
+4. App version currently does not have post-login re-routing so you will need to click on the 'React-Redux-ToDo' link on the top left of the navigation bar to route to todo list page
+5. Add, remove, and update todo items using icons.